 Picture this: You receive notice that a thief is on the loose on the way to your house.
-Would you stand guard outside your own door after a couple of kickboxing classes or immediately dial 911?
+Would you stand guard outside your door after a couple of kickboxing classes or immediately dial 911?
 My guess is the latter.

 In a similar fashion, why would you opt to protect your company against cybersecurity threats internally, when you could have access to top-of-the-line experts that specialize in security?
 A common misconception that people have is that just because it’s being done under your roof, you have more control over the situation.
-The truth is, small and medium-sized businesses cannot realistically invest enough in security, leaving them vulnerable to attackers with holes in their system that they’re unaware of.
+The truth is, small and medium-sized businesses cannot realistically invest enough in security, leaving them vulnerable to attackers with holes in their systems that they’re unaware of.

 Cloud SaaS providers, specialized in their craft and continually improving, offer numerous layers of security against ransomware and other similar threats.
 This includes measures such as two-factor authentication and role-based access control.
-These providers have the resources, both monetary and skill-based, to ensure their data centres are secure, making them stronger and better equipped to ward off the attack.
+These providers have the resources, both monetary and skill-based, to ensure their data centers are secure, making them stronger and better equipped to ward off the attack.

 Recently a SaaS partner shared “we have cyber attacks every day” and while that could ruin the focus of a company trying to build and sustain a business, it is part of the mandate of these software providers.
-They have a department, KPIs, and action plans at the ready – all at no additional cost to the end-users and customers.
+They have a department, KPIs, and action plans at the ready – all at no additional cost to the end users and customers.

 Who doesn’t like a shoulder to cry on?